-- 2) The self-contained units are provided to the communal landings, stairs. - 3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
-The emergency lighting was subject to an in-house test on 21.05.25.
+- 2) The self-contained units are provided to the communal landing, stairs. - 3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.

 Compartmentation